akashsharma02/inerf/README.md

 `nerf-pytorch` is available under the [MIT License](https://opensource.org/licenses/MIT).
 For more details see: [LICENSE](LICENSE) and [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS).

 ## Misc

-Also, a shoutout to [yenchenlin](https://github.com/yenchenlin) for his cool PyTorch [implementation](https://github.com/yenchenlin/nerf-pytorch), whose volume rendering function replaced mine (my initial impl was inefficient in comparison).
+A shoutout to [Krishna Murty](https://krrish94.github.io/) for his awesome scalable PyTorch implementation, which this code base is pretty much entirely based on.